-NS-EEH's mission is helping everyone in its communities be their best.
-Central to this mission is a commitment to providing clinical programs and services that meet community health needs, while also pursuing continuous improvement to identify and understand future needs.
-As such, hospitals within the NS-EEH system conduct Community Health Needs Assessments (CHNA's) every three years, in accordance with the requirements of the Affordable Care Act (ACA) and the Internal Revenue Service (IRS).
-This comprehensive CHNA process is a collaboration with community partners, using primary and secondary data, to identify, prioritize and address health issues within the service areas.
-The process ensures that community benefit programs and resources are focused on significant health needs as perceived by the community at large, as well as alignment with NS-EEH's mission, services and strategic priorities.
+Endeavor Health's mission is to help everyone in our communities be their best.
+Central to this mission is a commitment to providing clinical programs and services that meet community health needs while continuously improving to identify and understand future needs.
+Hospitals within the Endeavor Health system conduct Community Health Needs Assessments (CHNA's) every three years, in accordance with the requirements of the Affordable Care Act (ACA) and the Internal Revenue Service (IRS).

+This comprehensive CHNA process uses primary and secondary data to identify, prioritize and address health issues within the service areas.
+The process ensures that community benefit programs and resources are focused on significant health needs as perceived by the community and aligned with Endeavor Health's mission, services and strategic priorities.

-Internal and community stakeholders review the data and prioritize issues and opportunities based on an assessment of:
+Internal stakeholders review the data and prioritize issues and opportunities based on an assessment of: